AKVorrat/dearmep-website/content/showcase/chatcontrol/index.md

 homepage: false
 ---

 We created this tool to support the protest against the EU initiative to scan indiscriminately all private and public communication of citizens online.
 This Chat Control bill (Regulation to prevent and combat child sexual abuse online 2022/0155 (COD)) has led to many different campaigns in Europe which try to organize citizens in protests against this direct attack on encryption and other foundations of our online world.
-DearMEP is user-agnostic and can be implemented by all groups who want to use it.

 ## Integrate
 Integrate the campaign in your Website